Resorts World Manila attack: Domestic

-Malacañang Palace, through a statement from presidential spokesman Ernesto Abella, expressed its condolences to the families and friends of the victims.
-Malacañang reiterated the importance of President Rodrigo Duterte's campaign against criminality as a "centerpiece program" of the administration.
+Malacañang Palace expressed condolences to the families and friends of the victims.
+Malacañang reiterated the importance of President Rodrigo Duterte's campaign against criminality as a centerpiece program of the administration.
 President Duterte called the gunman "crazy", ruling out any links to ISIL saying the group was more "brutal and cruel".
 While speaking to reporters in Subic Bay, Duterte apologized for the incident and questioned Resorts World Manila on the layout of their emergency exits.
 He also denied that the incident was terrorism-related, but warned that a terrorist incident could occur in the Philippines.

 Members of the Philippine Congress expressed sadness over the attack.
 Muntinlupa Representative Ruffy Biazon and Senator Joel Villanueva urged the public to remain calm to avoid spreading fear and escalating the incident into an issue of national security.
 Magdalo Representative Gary Alejano labeled the incident as "isolated".
-House Speaker Pantaleon Alvarez disagreed with the conclusions of police, who ruled out terrorism in the investigation, and hinted at the possibility of the attack being a "lone wolf terrorist attack"; Alvarez called on the police and the military to cooperate closely in ensuring public safety against terrorism.
-Gabriela Women's Party Representative Emmi de Jesus expressed hope that the incident would not prompt the extension and expansion of martial law, which had already been declared in Mindanao following the Marawi crisis.
+House Speaker Pantaleon Alvarez disagreed with the conclusions of police, claiming the attack could be a "lone wolf terrorist attack"; Alvarez called on the police and the military to cooperate to ensure public safety against terrorism.
+Gabriela Women's Party Representative Emmi de Jesus expressed hope that the incident would not prompt an extension or expansion of martial law, which had already been declared in Mindanao following the Marawi crisis.
 Senators Win Gatchalian and Grace Poe urged establishments, particularly tourism facilities, to tighten security.
 Senator Panfilo Lacson, a former director-general of the Philippine National Police, urged the police to prevent speculation from interfering in their investigation.
-Senate President Aquilino Pimentel III raised questions to the management and PAGCOR regarding the security arrangements and concern for safety in casino hotels, while Senator Francis Pangilinan also raised similar questions.
+Senate President Aquilino Pimentel III raised questions to the management and PAGCOR regarding the security arrangements and concern for safety in casino hotels, while Senator Kiko Pangilinan also raised similar questions.

 The National Economic and Development Authority assured that the fundamentals of the Philippine economy would not change due to the incident, which director-general Ernesto Pernia described as an "isolated criminal case of robbery."

 Several local celebrities offered their prayers to the victims of the attack.

-In response to the attack, the police have increased its presence in shopping malls in Metro Manila.
+In response to the attack, the police have increased their presence in shopping malls in Metro Manila.